a-paulson/BounceBack/README.md

 - [x] create `Message` model
 - [x] create `Conversation` and `ConversationUser` model
 - [x] CRUD API for conversations
-- [ ] jBuilder views for messages
+- [x] jBuilder views for messages
 - [x] jBuilder views for conversations
-- [ ] Implement Flux loop for messages and conversations
+- [x] Implement Flux loop for messages and conversations
-- [ ] Create a React messageIndex with messageIndexItems to display messages
+- [x] Create a React messageIndex with messageIndexItems to display messages
-- [ ] Create a React messageForm to create new messages
+- [x] Create a React messageForm to create new messages
-- [ ] setup websockets for real time updates
+- [x] setup websockets for real time updates
-- [ ] Test these in browser
+- [x] Test these in browser
-- [ ] Test these across multiple users
+- [x] Test these across multiple users

-### Phase 3: Flesh Out Message Screen (1 days)

-**Objective:** Allow conversations to be viewed, selected and manipulated by the user.
-Finish fleshing out react components on message screen.

-- [ ] Create React components to hold collections of conversations
-- [ ] Allow for user interaction with their list of conversations

-### Phase 4: Initial Styling (1 days)
+### Phase 3: Initial Styling (1 days)

 **Objective:** Complete initial styling, bringing unified look and color to all pages.
+I plan to use bootstrap to style the app.

 - [ ] create a basic style guide
 - [ ] Style and flesh out splash page
 - [ ] position elements on the page
 - [ ] add basic colors & styles

+### Phase 4: Finish converstion CRUD actions (1 days)

+**Objective:** Allow conversations to be viewed, selected and manipulated by the user.
+Finish fleshing out react components on message screen.

+- [ ] Finish react components for conversation CRUD actions
+- [ ] Debug conversation CRUD actions
+- [ ] Allow for conversation search and subscription

 ### Phase 5: Chatbots (.5 day)